prernaadvani/whatsprernacooking/_posts/2020-12-18-chocolate-espresso-pavlova.md

 * 3 large egg whites
 * a pinch of salt
 * 3/4 cup fine sugar
-  _Note: if you don't have fine sugar, you can put some granulated sugar in a food processor and pulse it a few times._
+  - _Note: if you don't have fine sugar, you can put granulated sugar in a food processor and pulse it a few times._
 * 1.5 tablespoons unsweetened cocoa powder (I used [Baking Cocoa](https://www.kroger.com/p/kroger-sugar-free-baking-cocoa/0001111076927))
 * 1/2 teaspoon red wine vinegar
 * 2 oz chopped semisweet chocolate